Summary & Highlights

-When the barometric pressure of our climate drops, it creates all sorts of tension between the pressure of the air and the pressures that move air and blood through our bodies.
+When the barometric pressure of our environment drops, it creates tension between the pressure of the air and the pressures that move air and blood through our bodies.

 The Ideal – Warm, Dry Climates

-This relief is probably because warm, dry climates don’t have the humidity, barometric pressure, or cold conditions you need to look out for, and also because it’s much easier to stay active and maintain proper health in these better-suited climates.
+This relief is probably because warm, dry climates don’t have the humidity, barometric pressure, or cold conditions you need to look out for and because it’s much easier to stay active and maintain proper health in these better-suited climates.

 What Are the Best Climates for Arthritis?

-There’s also minimal barometric pressure fluctuation, although there is a short rain season in July where this may change a bit.
+There’s also minimal barometric pressure fluctuation, although there is a short rain season in July, where this may change a bit.
 Still – it’s a huge step up from a cold, rainy, snowy climate.